3manuek/3manuek/content/toolbox/2025/labs.md

 - [Sharding with PGCat](https://github.com/3manuek/labs/tree/main/pgcat_hash_sharding)
   - Implementation of a Hash-Sharding based using PgCat.
 Potentially reusable with PgDog.
 - [Patroni on Swarm](https://github.com/3manuek/labs/tree/main/swarm)
-  - Implementing a Patroni cluster over Docker Swarm.
+  - Implementing a Patroni cluster over Docker Swarm in AWS EC2 machines.
-  - Several solutions are present in this laboratory.
-Currently WIP.
+  - Several solutions are present in this laboratory: Timescale HA, and Patroni/Citus, among others.
+  - _Currently WIP_.

 Other laboratories contain Transactional Outbox strategies, Debezium and Airflow integrations, which would be used in future posts.